janeslagle/CS_138_final_project/README.md

+# StructuRL Bridge Maintenance: Leveraging Reinforcement Learning
-# Team Maintenance Agents - Punna Chowdhurry, Jane Slagle, and Diana Krmzian
+## Punna Chowdhurry, Jane Slagle, and Diana Krmzian
 # Tufts CS 138 - Final Project

-## StructuRL Bridge Maintenance: Leveraging Reinforcement Learning
 Please note that we took inspiration from https://github.com/CivML-PolyMtl/InfrastructuresPlanner for this project.

 We aim to explore how three different reinforcement learning algorithms can be applied to bridge infrastructure maintenace.
 We create a custom environmemt, an extremely simplified form inspired from the environment provided by https://github.com/CivML-PolyMtl/InfrastructuresPlanner, InfraPlanner, to represent a bridge and simulate how three different reinforcement learning algorithms perform on maintatining the conditions of the bridge: